Direct-Dev-Ru/mcli/http-data/markdown-data/home/home.page.main.md

 ## Part 1.
 Basic using

 **Go** is a very popular programming language.
-Syntax is very siple but right using is hard.
+Syntax is very simple, but right using is hard.

 More info on [Golang Dev](https:/go.dev/)